stephanemora/azure-docs.fr-fr/articles/marketplace/lead-management-for-cloud-marketplace.md

-**J’ai une offre en ligne, mais je ne vois aucun prospect ?**
+**J’ai une offre en ligne, mais je ne vois aucun prospect.**

 Les données de chaque prospect passent dans les champs de la destination des prospects que vous avez sélectionnée ; les offres se présentent sous la forme suivante : **Source-Action|Offre**

   *Sources :*

-    “AzureMarketplace”,
+    "AzureMarketplace",
-    “AzurePortal”,
+    "AzurePortal",
-    “TestDrive”,
+    "TestDrive",
-    “SPZA” (acronym for AppSource)
+    "SPZA" (acronym for AppSource)

   *Actions :*

-    “INS” – Stands for Installation.
+    "INS" - Stands for Installation.
 This is on Azure Marketplace or AppSource whenever a customer hits the button to acquire your product.
-    “PLT” – Stands for Partner Led Trial.
+    "PLT" - Stands for Partner Led Trial.
 This is on AppSource whenever a customer hits the Contact me button.

-    “DNC” – Stands for Do Not Contact.
+    "DNC" - Stands for Do Not Contact.
 This is on AppSource whenever a Partner who was cross listed on your app page gets requested to be contacted.
 We are sharing the heads up that this customer was cross listed on your app, but they do not need to be contacted.

-    “Create” – This is inside Azure Portal only and is whenever a customer purchases your offer to their account.
+    "Create" - This is inside Azure Portal only and is whenever a customer purchases your offer to their account.

-    “StartTestDrive” – This is for Test Drives only and is whenever a customer starts their test drive.
+    "StartTestDrive" - This is for Test Drives only and is whenever a customer starts their test drive.

   *Offres :*

-    “checkpoint.check-point-r77-10sg-byol”,
+    "checkpoint.check-point-r77-10sg-byol",
-    “bitnami.openedxcypress”,
+    "bitnami.openedxcypress",
-    “docusign.3701c77e-1cfa-4c56-91e6-3ed0b622145a”
+    "docusign.3701c77e-1cfa-4c56-91e6-3ed0b622145a"

-  *Voici des exemples de données d’informations client*
+  *Voici des exemples de données d’informations client :*

     {